 - Class Length: < 15 min / 15-30 min / 30-60 min / > 60 min

-You can also choose to browse through a list of categories available.
-For each category, you can then choose to search by featured, popular, or trending courses.
+You can also choose to browse through the list of categories available.
+For each category, you can choose to search by featured, popular, or trending courses.

-Additionally, Skillshare offers you the option to look through a curated ‘Staff Picks’ category, which has a minimum quality standard they have to meet to be featured.
-There is also an ‘Originals’ category, which consists of courses directly produced by Skillshare in-house.
+Additionally, Skillshare offers you the option to look through a curated ‘Staff Picks’ category, which sets a minimum quality that course creators must meet to get featured.
+There’s also an ‘Originals’ category, which consists of courses directly produced in-house by Skillshare.

 How Trustworthy is Skillshare?

-On the other side of things, a Skillshare instructor posted a Youtube review of the website stating that he had never gotten his royalty payment for his course.
-Several other teachers in the comments said they had the same problem as well.
+Some instructors have issues too.
+A former instructor posted a Skillshare review on Youtube stating that he never received the royalty payment for his course.
+Several other teachers wrote in with the same problem.

-To be fair, there are a decent amount of good reviews as well, enough to determine that it’s not a scam.
-However, the risk is still there.
+To be fair, there are a decent amount of good reviews as well, enough to determine that Skillshare is not a scam, however, the risk is still there.

 Q: Are the teachers any good on Skillshare?

-A: Just about anyone can post a course on Skillshare, and unfortunately, this leads to a lot of low-quality courses.
+A: Anyone can post a course on Skillshare, and unfortunately, this leads to many low-quality courses.
 That said, Skillshare does work hard to promote its top instructors, and they make professional in-house courses too.
 They have plenty of quality courses available.

 Q: How do I find the best quality Skillshare courses?

-A: To find the best Skillshare courses, you can search filter for the most popular classes and top teachers.
-You can also check the reviews other students have left, and look at the instructor’s profile to see their credentials and experience.
+A: To find the best Skillshare courses, you can check the search filter for the most popular classes and top teachers.
+You can also check the reviews other students have left, and look at the instructor’s profile to check their credentials and experience.
 There’s also a rating system for how well the class met expectations — the best will fall under ‘Exceeds Expectations’.

 Q: Can I get a refund on my purchase?